-MUHURI has filed a habeas corpus application seeking the release of Bakari Mwanyota Mbwana from police custody.
+MUHURI on June 10 filed a habeas corpus application seeking the release of Bakari Mwanyota Mbwana from police custody.

-Police have detained Mbwana without trial, over 90 days after his nighttime abduction in Likoni on February 23.
+Police have detained Mbwana without trial after his nighttime abduction in Likoni on February 23.

 MUHURI fears that police may extrajudicially execute or forcefully disappear Mbwana if he is not released or presented before any court in Kenya.

 If this happens, MUHURI says, Mbwana’s fundamental rights—protected by the constitution and international human rights and humanitarian law—will be defeated.

 “Mutyambai has no legal authority whatsoever to hold Mbwana in prolonged pre-arraignment detention outside the limits and procedures set by the constitution of Kenya,” the petition says.